What Parents Can Do To Support A Child With Dyslexia

 Dyslexia is a neurological condition that affects a person's ability to read, write, spell and comprehend language.
-It is estimated that around 1 in 10 people are dyslexic, so it's clear that many children and teenagers struggle with English which causes difficulties in the classroom and in other areas of life.
+It's estimated that around 1 in 10 people are dyslexic, which can cause difficulties in the classroom and in other areas of life.

-As a parent, it's important to understand your child's dyslexia and its impact on their learning so that you can better advocate for their needs and provide them with the support they need to succeed.
+As a parent, it's important to understand your child's dyslexia and its impact on their learning so you can provide them with the support they need to succeed.

 In this article, I'll explain how dyslexia can be identified, its impact on a child's learning and academic progress and what parents can do to support a child with dyslexia.